-PROPOSAL 3: RATIFICATION OF THE APPOINTMENT OF OUR REGISTERED INDEPENDENT PUBLIC ACCOUNTING FIRM FOR 2012
+PROPOSAL 3: RATIFICATION OF THE APPOINTMENT OF OUR REGISTERED INDEPENDENT PUBLIC ACCOUNTING FIRM FOR 2013

-The Audit Committee has appointed PricewaterhouseCoopers LLP ("PwC") as our registered independent public accounting firm to audit the financial statements of our Company and its subsidiaries for the year ending December 31, 2012.
-Although shareholder approval is not required, we desire to obtain from our shareholders an indication of their approval or disapproval of the Audit Committee's action in appointing PwC as the independent registered public accounting firm, the ratification of the appointment of PwC does not preclude the Audit Committee from subsequently determining to change independent registered public accounting firms if it determines such action to be in the best interests of our Company and shareholders.
+The Audit Committee has appointed PricewaterhouseCoopers LLP ("PwC") as our registered independent public accounting firm to audit the financial statements of our Company and its subsidiaries for the year ending December 31, 2013.
+Although shareholder approval is not required, we desire to obtain from our shareholders an indication of their approval or disapproval of the Audit Committee's action in appointing PwC as the independent registered public accounting firm of our Company.
+Although we seek ratification of the appointment of PwC as our independent registered public accounting firm, the ratification of the appointment of PwC does not preclude the Audit Committee from subsequently determining to change independent registered public accounting firms if it determines such action to be in the best interests of our Company and shareholders.
 If our shareholders do not ratify and approve this appointment, the appointment will be reconsidered by the Audit Committee and our Board of Directors.